planetoidal/stellarium/stars/default/proper-motion-pr.md

 values, designed to be used efficiently in the Stellarium software.
 Unfortunately, the way the values in the catalog are calculated is inconsistent with how the values are used in Stellarium.

-I was able to fix this problem by correcting the values in the catalog files.
+I have been able to fix this problem by correcting the values in the catalog files.

 ### Comparison